mackymiro/task-management-app/README.md

 Run this for the storage link in files php artisan storage:link

 For the automatically remove in 30 days.
-I just create a commands purgesoftdeletes.php file run this script php artisan purge:softdeletes e.g.
+I just create a commands purgesoftdeletes.php file manually.
+I did not use CRON jobs for this run this script php artisan purge:softdeletes e.g.